 One of the most popular bet types that you can participate in which is not confined to one single sport is known as an outright medal count bet.
 For these bets, you will simply need to wager on which country will receive the most gold medals overall once every event in the Olympics is finished and if you pick the winning country your bet will be a winner.
 These bets are a great way to get some exposure to multiple sports with just one bet and it can potentially give you up to two weeks of entertainment at the same time.

-The current favorite to win the most medals in the upcoming 2020 Summer Olympics is the United States at -3000 odds with the closest competitor being China at +1100 odds.
+An example of a favorite to win the most medals in the Summer Olympics is the United States at -3000 odds with the closest competitor being China at +1100 odds.
 This means that if you wager $3000 on the USA to win the most gold medals and they are successful then you will win $100 in profit.
 This might not seem like a very good bet but in reality, there is little to no chance that the U.S. is beaten by any other country since we are heavily favored in numerous events such as basketball, gymnastics, track and field, and swimming.

 When Can You Bet On The Olympics?